bzier/gym-mupen64plus/README.md

     - `agent` runs the example python script
     - `emulator` runs the mupen64plus emulator

-2. Then you can use your favorite VNC client to connect to `localhost` to watch the XVFB display in real-time.
+2. Then you can use your favorite VNC client (e.g., [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/)) to connect to `localhost` to watch the XVFB display in real-time.
 Note that running the VNC server and client can cause some performance overhead.

 3. ### That's it!